 5. Rationalizing Addictive Behaviors

-In this world dopamine surges are just a click away,.
-Adding on addictive behaviours to our existing list becomes quite easy.
-The rationalization behind every addictive behaviour is this for pleasure.
-This most important pleasure that comes easily without any hard work.
+In this world, dopamine surges are just a click away, Adding addictive behaviors to our existing list becomes quite easy.
+The rationalization behind every addictive behavior is this for pleasure.
+This most important pleasure comes easily without any hard work.

 6. Rationalization of Mental Health Issues

-As more people spread awareness on mental health, the stigma around it is reducing.
+As more people spread awareness about mental health, the stigma around it is reducing.
 But Mental Health Issues are either branded as ‘Cool’ or hushed off.

 They do not want to accept their mental health and strive to improve instead they stay put.
 It is always a good move to resort to professional therapy if you are going through mental health issues.